fredstraub/fredstraub.github.io/essays/goals.md

 ---

-As a student I am at that point where I can start making decisions about my educational path.
+As a student, I am at that point where I can start making decisions about my educational path.
 This is exciting because almost everything is interesting to me, but I must make some decisions.
 I started by asking all my friends that have graduated for advice.
 I asked them what they do, how much they enjoy it, and how they got there.
 We discussed the workplaces and salaries of the different types of jobs in their experience.

 Most of my friends recommend different books, websites, podcasts, or topics for me to explore.
 I read [The Pheonix Project](https://www.oreilly.com/library/view/the-phoenix-project/9781457191350/), I listened to [Darknet Diaries](https://darknetdiaries.com/).
 I experimented with setting up a [LAMP server on a raspberry Pi](https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress), [Docker](https://docker-curriculum.com/), [Klubernetes](https://kubernetes.io/docs/tutorials/), [Azure](https://azure.microsoft.com/en-us/free/students/), [IBM Developer](https://developer.ibm.com/) and [AWS](https://aws.amazon.com/education/awseducate/).
 I completed coding challenges online and started learning Python through an online [tutorial](https://www.w3schools.com/python/).

 The path that interests me most is Continuous Integration and Continuous Development (CI/CD).
-It interests me as its role keep evolving and expanding.
+It interests me as its role keeps evolving and expanding.
 It places you at the center of the action, where hardware and the development teams in a company act.
 Sometimes called DevOps, or Network Engineer, communication is the primary trait that companies seek, followed by what seems to be a little knowledge of everything and a strong desire to learn.

 <div class="ui medium images">
   <img src="../images/Devops.png">